Browser does not support script.

 We offer study trips to European and international fashion locations such as Paris, Milan, New York and Tokyo.

 Solent’s virtual learning environment provides quick online access to assignments, lecture notes, suggested reading and other course information.

 Amber Lamonby–Pennie, lecturer in cultural theory - currently studying for a PhD at the RCA.

 The work placement programme runs throughout the three years and gives you an opportunity to build your own contacts within the industry.
-Graduates acquire key transferable analytical and writing skills, which continue to be much in demand in the jobs market.

 Location of study: East Park Terrace